 an illusion which is known to be false but felt to be true

 but also involves the nature of its selective perspective

-Dick Houtman is Professor of Sociology at the Center for Sociological Research (CeSO), University of Leuven, Belgium, where he teaches in the brand new specialization Culture and Society of the international Master of Sociology.
-He is also a faculty fellow at Yale University’s Center for Cultural Sociology (CCS), where he was a visiting fellow during the academic year 2012-2013, and a member of the editorial boards of Journal for the Scientific Study of Religion, Tijdschrift Sociologie, and Annual Review of the Sociology of Religion.
+Dick Houtman is Professor of Sociology at the Center for Sociological Research (CeSO), University of Leuven, Belgium, where he teaches in the specialization Culture and Society of the international Master of Sociology.
+He is also a faculty fellow at Yale University’s Center for Cultural Sociology (CCS), where he was a visiting fellow during the academic years 2012-2013 and 2022-2023, and a member of the editorial boards of Journal for the Scientific Study of Religion, Journal of Contemporary Religion, Tijdschrift Sociologie, and Annual Review of the Sociology of Religion.